r8ouf/base-software/README.md

-# base-software
+# Base-software
-Basic needed softwares for a fresh deployment
+Basic list of needed softwares for a fresh deployment